 Designations represent key skills and values of Jesuit education and are embedded within core courses, major/minor courses, and elective courses.
 Students must complete two courses designated as Writing Enriched (in addition to Writing), one course designated as Global Studies (in addition to World/Comparative Religion), and one course designated as Social Justice.
-Some courses meet multiple designations and will count toward each designation requirement listed.
-As such, one course may meet more than one designation requirement at the same time.

 Core Worksheet Yearly Theme & Question Course Cr Course Taken Sem/Yr Grade DEPT 193 First-Year Seminar 3 Year 1: Understanding and creating: ENGL 101 Writing [WE] 3 PHIL 101 Reasoning 3 How do we pursue knowledge and COMM 100 Communication & Speech 3 cultivate understanding?
 MATH (above Math 100) 3 DEPT 104 Scientific Inquiry (Year 1 or 2) 3 Year 2: Being and becoming: PHIL 201 Philosophy of Human Nature 3 Who are we and what does it mean to be human?
-RELI Christianity & Catholic Traditions 2 3 Year 3: Caring and doing: PHIL 301 or RELI Ethics 2 3 What principles characterize a well lived life?
-RELI World or Comparative Religion [GS] ^{2,3} 3 Year 4: Imagining the possible: What is our role in the world?
-DEPT 432 Core Integration Seminar 3 Broadening Courses & Designations Broadening Courses 2 History (HIST, CLAS) 3 Taken at any time during years 1-4 Literature (ENGL, CLAS, MDLA) 3 Fine Arts & Design (MUSC, THEA, VART) 3 Social & Behavioral Science (CRES, CRIM, ECON, POLS, PSYC, SOCI, WGST) 3 Designations ^{2,3} Writing-Enriched [3] Writing-Enriched (ENGL 101 + Writing-Enriched [3] 2) Global Studies (World/Comp Global Studies [3] Rel. + 1) Social Justice Social Justice [3] Total credits 45 [+ up to 12 credits] · J
+RELI Christianity & Catholic Traditions 3 Year 3: Caring and doing: PHIL 301 or RELI Ethics 3 What principles characterize a well lived life?
+RELI World or Comparative Religion [GS] 3 Year 4: Imagining the possible: What is our role in the world?
+DEPT 432 Core Integration Seminar 3 Broadening Courses & Designations Broadening Courses History (HIST, CLAS) 3 Taken at any time during years 1-4 Literature (ENGL, CLAS, MDLA) 3 Fine Arts & Design (MUSC, THEA, VART) 3 Social & Behavioral Science (CRES, CRIM, ECON, POLS, PSYC, SOCI, WGST) 3 Designations Writing-Enriched [3] Writing-Enriched (ENGL 101 + Writing-Enriched [3] 2) Global Studies (World/Comp Global Studies [3] Rel. + 1) Social Justice Social Justice [3] Total credits 45 [+ up to 12 credits]

-1 Certain major-specific courses will double-count to also fulfill University Core requirements.
-Please consult with your academic advisor.
+$1\, Certain\, major-specific\, courses\, will\, double-count\, to\, also\, fulfill\, University\, Core\, requirements.\, Please\, consult\, with\, your\, academic\, advisor.$

-2 For list of approved core courses, search by attribute on Zagweb for the upcoming semester's offerings in this area.
+For list of approved core courses, search by attribute on Zagweb for the upcoming semester's offerings in this area.
 3 Courses with designations double count for both core/major/minor and for the designation.
 Therefore, with careful planning students should be able to complete designations within the core, their major, and/or minor.
 In some cases, students will need to complete additional courses to fulfill the designations.